We may earn money or products from the companies mentioned in this post. For more information please refer to Privacy and Disclosure Page.

 Witches in the Early 1900s

-In the 1900’s however…Ladies’ Magazines were all the rage and with the new era came a new lens to look at witches, the American witch in particular.
-Witches suddenly were not depicted as terrifying maidens of hell but rather beautiful and even, dare we say it…alluring.
-This was marketed as part of the ambiance in throwing perfect Halloween parties or balls.
-(Which was a VERY big deal at the time)
+In the 1900’s however…Ladies’ Magazines were all the rage and with the new era came a new lens to look at witches.
+Witches suddenly were not depicted as terrifying maidens of hell but rather beautiful and even, alluring.
+This was marketed as part of the ambiance in throwing perfect Halloween parties.

 Witches go Hollywood